aequorea/vHIV/README.md

 This strategy could be implemented using the "stabilized trimers" that have been a subject of investigation for a number of years, however simply adding some glycans to a gp120 monomer to reduce off target immunogenicity may result in molecules that are easier to make.
 This could be important if many variants are required.
 </p>
 <p>
 In HIV patients, broadly neutralizing antibodies can take years to develop.
-So maybe vaccine molecules need to be in circulation for a comparable period of time.
+So maybe vaccine molecules need to be in circulation for a considerable period of time.
 Maybe it takes a number of different molecules administered over an extended period of time to guide the evolutionary machinery toward the desired result.
 </p>